-- Ensure safe access between the new elementary school and surrounding neighborhoods and parks. - Provide a connection between Wetherby Park and Sand Prairie Park. - Provide trail link or wide sidewalk to connect the south end Terry Trueblood Recreation Area and the Sycamore Greenway Trail.
+- Ensure safe access between the new elementary school and surrounding neighborhoods and parks. - Provide a connection between Wetherby Park and Sand Prairie Park.

 A sand dredging pond located along the east side of Gilbert Street, near Terry Trueblood Recreation Area, is currently being filled.
 Future development potential will depend on stability of the fill.
-If it is determined that the site is not suitable for residential uses, the property could be adapted for park, recreation, or another community use.
+If it is determined that the site is not suitable for residential uses, the property could be adapted for a park, recreation, or another community use.